przlel/przlel.github.io/_posts/2017-10-01-working-with-jekyll-in-docker.md

     command: jekyll build
 {% endhighlight %}

 This modification has no impact on how we start `jekyll` commands.
-Everything is same as in previous example.
+Everything is the same as in the previous example.

 {%  highlight bash %}
  $  docker-compose up build